pure-data/pure-data/extra/README.txt

-This is the README file for the "extras" library, consisting of Pd objects which are too specialized or otherwise non-canonical for inclusion into Pd proper.
+This is the README file for the "extra" library, consisting of Pd objects which are too specialized or otherwise non-canonical for inclusion into Pd proper.
 These files are open source; see LICENSE.txt in this distribution for details.